ertrzyiks/wercker-step-bitbucket-pr-approve/README.md

 * `username` - user name of account which will be wercker bot and will approve commit. (for example: '<owner>-wercker').
 * `password` - password of bot user.
-* `exclude` - regular expression tested on branch name, step finishing without error on match (optional)
+* `exclude` - regular expression tested on branch name, step is finished without error on match (optional)

 ### How to configure?